gaois/LogainmAPI-docs/DECISIONS.md

 ## 2. Did you consider structuring the data according to JSON-LD, RDF-JSON or another linked data standard?

 It is precisely this multiplicity of standards that discouraged us from taking such an approach at this stage.
 We were reluctant to bet on a standard that may, or may not, be useful to our API consumers.
 We felt that, at this juncture, there was more benefit to be derived from making the data retrieval process as useful and as performant as possible, and producing high-quality and comprehensive documentation.
 We welcome feedback in this regard, however, and if there is reasonable demand for a particular linked data standard this is something we would consider implementing in v2.0 of the API.
+You might also be interested in looking at the [Linked Logainm](https://www.logainm.ie/en/inf/proj-machines) project.

 ## 3. How does the Logainm API represent the hierarchical nature of the data set?